nulib/caravans-wax/pages/about.md

 ### Contact

 Caravans of Gold has taken shape through partnership and exchange.
-If you would like to share how you are using these materials, or if you would like to inform us of any errors in translation or content, please contactblock-museum@northwestern.edu.
+If you would like to share how you are using these materials, or if you would like to inform us of any errors in translation or content, please contact [block-museum@northwestern.edu](mailto:block-museum@northwestern.edu).

 [^1]: Jennifer Wallace, _Digging the Dirt: The Archaeological Imagination_ (London: Duckworth and Co., 2004); Michael Shanks, _The Archaeological Imagination_ (Walnut Creek, CA: Left Coast Press, 2012).